caedmon5/xkb-custom-keyboard/README.md

 To implement a layout exactly the same as the one I use (i.e. with characters suitable for working in early Germanic philology):

 1. Copy `symbols/oe` to `/usr/share/X11/xkb/symbols/`
-2. Append the layout block to `/usr/share/X11/xkb/rules/evdev.xml`
+2. Append an appropriate layout block to `/usr/share/X11/xkb/rules/evdev.xml`
 3. Run `udevadm trigger --subsystem-match=input --action=change` or reboot
 4. Optional: Use GNOME settings or Tweaks to add the layout and assign third-level/compose keys (these are already defined in `oe` and probably not necessary if you are using my layout)